wsx2021/cse15l-lab-reports/Lab_Report_5.md

 ### I finish the grading script and this report contains screenshots that demonstrate it working on several files.
 &nbsp;

+### First, I set up the PATH variables for both Mac and windows computers.
+### Then, I clone the student submission file and check for teh file needed.
+If it is found, we proceed.
+If not, I will print message and exit with code 1.
+Next, I try to compile the test and check for any complie error.
+If nothing goes wrong, I will output the jUnit test output to the output file.
+Uisng the output text, I will be able to tell whether the student is not pass, partial pass or full pass.
 ### Here is my bash script:
 ``` bash
 CPATH='.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar'